 The analysis uses NVWA monitoring data to summarise FBOs found to be in breach of these regulations to some degree, and therefore require remedial action and / or intervention.
-The paper will identify differences in compliance levels between FBOs that are certified to a recognised third-party GFSI management system, and FBOs that are not certified.
-Further analysis will be carried out to determine whether regulatory compliance and the levels of intervention differ between FBOs certified to BRCGS to those on other programmes.
-The results related to other programmes are aggregated and reported as one population.
+The report will identify differences in compliance levels between FBOs that are certified to a recognised third-party GFSI management system, and FBOs that are not certified.
+Further analysis will be carried out to determine whether regulatory compliance and the levels of intervention differ between FBOs certified to BRCGS to those on other GFSI programmes.